 Key takeaways

-Most Medicare Part D plans will cover Restasis, though you may have to pay a copayment or coinsurance.
+Most Medicare Part D plans cover Restasis, though you may have to pay a copayment or coinsurance.

 Some plans will require your provider to get prior authorization from your health insurance company before they will cover the drug.
 At times, step authorization will be necessary, which requires you to try (and fail) lower-priced drugs before your health insurance company will cover Restasis.